nakamura-to/nue/README.md

 ## Parallel Flow

-In Following example,  the flow `par1-1` and `par1-2` are executed in parallel.
+In following example, the flow `par1-1` and `par1-2` are executed in parallel.

 ```js
 var flow = require('nue').flow;